softwareconstruction240/autograder/getting-started/getting-started.md

 To ensure that the assignment IDs and rubric IDs/points are synced with Canvas, go to the `config` tab, select the button `Update using Canvas`, and select `Yes`.
-If there's a slight issue, you may need to explore updating the course IDs manually, whether that be directly though the database or by clicking the `Update Manually` in the `config` tab.
+If there's a slight issue, you may need to explore updating the course IDs manually, whether that be directly though the database's `configuration` table or by clicking `Update Manually` in the `config` tab.

 Additionally, if you want (not required), you can insert values into the `configuration` table manually (although the step above should do it automatically).
 [Here](db-insert-statements/insert-config-database.md) is the insert statement.